Woodcock Recipe

 This preparation represents the marriage of traditional American smoking techniques with the refinement of apple-based glazes popular in New England autumn cooking.
 The technique showcases how regional ingredients and methods can elevate even the finest game birds, creating dishes that reflect both place and season while honoring the ingredient's natural excellence.

-Final Glaze: Apply final coat of glaze during last 5 minutes for attractive finish.
+Final Glaze: Apply a final coat of glaze just before removing.

 A crisp Riesling or light Pinot Noir complements the sweet apple flavors while allowing the delicate smoke to shine through.